p00f/godbolt.nvim/README.md

     cpp = { compiler = "g112", options = {} },
     rust = { compiler = "r1560", options = {} }
     -- any_additional_filetype = { compiler = ..., options = ... }
+    quickfix = {
+        enable = false -- whether to populate the quickfix list in case of errors auto_open = false -- whether to open the quickfix list if the compiler outputs errors }
 })
 ```